 Tip: You can also set zoom by scrolling up and down and set picture size by scrolling left and right.

-If you either discard the picture or save it by either pressing 5 or selecting Save from the context-sensitive menu, the only picture option that changes is the timer.
+If you discard the picture or save it by pressing ® or by selecting Save from the context-sensitive menu, no picture options except the timer are changed.
 The timer returns to its default: Off.